z3ht/grover-search/README.md

 Grover’s search is proven optimal, but with less effective interference patterns, slower solutions are also possible.

-To me, this reminds me that all software is a human expression
+To me, this reminds me that all software is a human expression and that answers are out there waiting to be found.

 Similar to classical computing, there is still a lot I don't understand about quantum computing.